douglasgreen/outlines/mathematics/statistics.md

 5. **Ethics in Statistics**: As statistical methods grow more powerful and data more personal, there is an increased focus on ethical considerations, including data privacy, algorithmic bias, and responsible use of data.

 In summary, the field of statistics is rapidly evolving, driven by advances in technology and the increasing complexity of data.
 Bayesian statistics offer a flexible approach to incorporating prior knowledge, while statistical simulation provides tools for understanding complex systems.
 Emerging trends, including the integration with data science, advancements in predictive analytics, focus on data visualization, real-time analysis capabilities, and ethical considerations, are shaping the future of statistical analysis.
 These developments are expanding the possibilities for data-driven decision-making and research across numerous fields.

+## Glossary of Terms

+**Mean**: The average of a set of numbers, calculated by adding them together and dividing by the number of terms.

+**Median**: The middle value in a list of numbers, which separates the higher half from the lower half.

+**Mode**: The value that appears most frequently in a data set.

+**Standard Deviation**: A measure of the amount of variation or dispersion in a set of values.

+**Variance**: The average of the squared differences from the Mean, showing how spread out the numbers are.

+**Probability**: A measure of the likelihood that an event will occur, expressed as a number between 0 and 1.

+**Sample**: A subset of a population used to represent the entire group.

+**Population**: The entire group that is the subject of a statistical analysis.

+**Regression**: A method for modeling the relationship between a dependent variable and one or more independent variables.

+**Correlation**: A statistical measure that describes the extent to which two variables change together.

+**Hypothesis Testing**: A method of making decisions using data, whether from a controlled experiment or an observational study.

+**P-Value**: The probability of observing results at least as extreme as the results actually observed, under the assumption that the null hypothesis is true.

+**Confidence Interval**: A range of values, derived from the sample statistics, that is likely to contain the value of an unknown population parameter.

+**Outlier**: An observation that lies an abnormal distance from other values in a random sample from a population.

+**Z-Score**: A statistical measurement that describes a value's relationship to the mean of a group of values.

+**T-Test**: A type of inferential statistic used to determine if there is a significant difference between the means of two groups.

+**Chi-Square Test**: A test used to determine if there is a significant association between two categorical variables.

+**ANOVA (Analysis of Variance)**: A collection of statistical models used to analyze the differences among group means and their associated procedures.

+**Bias**: A systematic error in a statistical analysis resulting from the sampling method, the estimator, or the data collection.

+**Null Hypothesis**: A general statement or default position that there is no relationship between two measured phenomena.